Zarmeena667/SQL-Project1-LHL/cleaning_data.md

 3. Column names

 The column names are not standardized to a single format.
-Camel case must be used to standardize column names.
-I prefer upper camel case when providing alias to table names.
+Camel case or snake case can be used to standardize column names.
+I preferred upper camel case when providing alias to table names but later found that it creates a lot of extra work and complications.

 ```sql
 SELECT (type) as "Type", count(type) as "CountType"